 The aims of Relationships Education are further supported by interventions, extracurricular and enrichment activities we provide.
-For example: the Cambridgeshire Therapeutic Thinking (formerly Steps) approach to behaviour; our sensory room; outdoor learning areas and the broad and balanced curriculum we provide, including our after school clubs programme.
+For example, the STEPS approach to behaviour, Zones of Regulation, our sensory room and the broad and balanced curriculum we provide including our after school clubs programme.